 DMP Awarded Patents for Cancel/Verify™ Feature

-Digital Monitoring Products (DMP) has been awarded two patents, by the US Patent and Trademark Office for its Cancel/Verify feature.
-Cancel/Verify allows end users to instantly cancel false alarms, or to verify genuine emergencies so that responders will be immediately dispatched.
-The newly issued patents give DMP the exclusive right to include this highly desirable feature in its alarm panels.
+Digital Monitoring Products (DMP) has been awarded two patents by the U.S. Patent and Trademark Office for its Cancel/Verify feature.
+Cancel/Verify allows users to instantly cancel false alarms or verify genuine emergencies so responders will be immediately dispatched.
+The patents give DMP the exclusive right to include this highly desirable feature in its alarm panels.

-“Innovation never stops at DMP,” said Mark Hillenburg, Product Architect.
-“We constantly search for new technology to improve the functions and features of DMP products.
-Cancel/Verify is a great example of a feature that is very simple to use, but greatly improves the security and convenience for DMP system owners.
-Now that this technology is protected by two patents, only DMP can offer the Cancel/Verify feature.”
+“Innovation never stops at DMP,” said Marketing Executive Director Mark Hillenburg.
+“We constantly search for new technology to improve the functions and features of our products, and Cancel/Verify is a great example.
+It's very simple to use, but it greatly improves the security and convenience for DMP system owners.
+Because this technology is protected by two patents, only DMP can offer the Cancel/Verify feature.”

-With Cancel/Verify, when an alarm sounds the system owner can immediately enter their code to silence the alarm while they evaluate the situation.
+With Cancel/Verify, when an alarm sounds, the system owner can immediately enter the code to silence the alarm and evaluate the situation.
 Although silenced, all system sensors remain active.
-If it proves to be a false alarm, the user can press CANCEL on the keypad to notify the Central Station.
-This can prevent fees or penalties from responders dispatched to a false alarm.
-It also limits Central Station phone traffic by reducing inbound calls from customers canceling false alarms and outbound calls trying to verify alarms.
+If it proves to be a false alarm, the user can press CANCEL on the keypad to notify the monitoring station.
+This prevents fees or penalties from responders dispatched to a false alarm.
+It also limits the monitoring center's phone traffic by reducing inbound calls from customers canceling false alarms and outbound calls trying to verify alarms.

-If it’s a true emergency situation, the user can press VERIFY to send a signal to the Central Station verifying the alarm.
-The Central Station operators follow the protocol to immediately take action and summon the appropriate emergency responders without any delay for a verbal confirmation via phone.
+If it’s a true emergency situation, the user can press VERIFY to send a signal to the monitoring center verifying the alarm.
+The operators follow the protocol to immediately take action and summon the appropriate emergency responders without any delay for a verbal confirmation via phone.

 The ability to use Cancel/Verify via SMS text message is protected by a separate patent.
 This feature provides the ability to use a cell phone as a remote keypad.
 The DMP alarm panel notifies the user via a text message when there is an alarm.
 The user can respond to the alarm with a CANCEL or VERIFY text message, just as if they were at their keypad.

-Patent 7,772,971 B1 Method for the proactive verification of alarm signals from the protected premises and patent 7,817,029 B Method for remote pre-verification of alarm signals and remote alarm system control.
+Cancel/Verify is represented by Patent 7,772,971 B1 Method for the proactive verification of alarm signals from the protected premises, as well as Patent 7,817,029 B Method for remote pre-verification of alarm signals and remote alarm system control.